-If you experience ED, there are many possible treatments to relieve your symptoms.
-Oral medications called phosphodiesterase type 5 inhibitors (PDE5i) are highly effective treatment options for restoring sexual function and decreasing the frequency of ED symptoms.
+If you’re looking for an erectile dysfunction treatment, you have several options to relieve your symptoms.
+Oral medications called PDE-5 inhibitors are highly effective at restoring sexual function and decreasing the frequency of ED symptoms.
 After taking them, up to 65% of men report satisfactory sexual intercourse (McMahon, 2019).
 Several are available, including sildenafil (brand name Viagra; see Important Safety Information), tadalafil (brand name Cialis; see Important Safety Information), and vardenafil (brand name Levitra).

 Medications may not be suitable for everyone.
 But there are non-drug options for ED too.
-You can use devices such as penis pumps before sexual activity to help you get an erection.
+You can use devices like penis pumps before sexual activity to help you get an erection and cock rings to maintain a firmer erection.
 Surgical procedures such as penile implants offer another option.

 Aside from medications or devices, treating any underlying physical causes and making specific lifestyle changes can help you ward off the symptoms of ED.
-Engaging in regular exercise, stopping smoking and drug use, limiting your alcohol intake, lowering your stress levels, and taking care of your mental health (Maiorino, 2015).
+Engaging in regular exercise, stopping tobacco and drug use, limiting your alcohol intake, lowering your stress levels, and taking care of your mental health may improve your sexual function (Maiorino, 2015).

-If you’ve experienced signs of erectile dysfunction, reach out to a healthcare provider who can work with you to develop a treatment plan that suits your needs.
+If you experience symptoms of erectile dysfunction, you’re not alone.
+Reach out to a healthcare provider who can work with you to develop a treatment plan that suits your needs.

 - Maiorino, M., Bellastella, G., & Esposito, K. (2015).
 Lifestyle modifications and erectile dysfunction: what can be expected?
 Asian Journal of Andrology, 17(1), 5–10. doi:10.4103/1008-682X.137687.
 Retrieved from https://pubmed.ncbi.nlm.nih.gov/25248655/